clemensv/avrotize/vscode/avrotize/README.md

 version is current and will automatically update it to match the extension version if necessary.

-## Using the Avrotize Extension
+## Features

-Once the Avrotize extension is installed, you can use it to convert different file formats to and from Avro schemas directly from the VS Code explorer context menu.
+Avrotize lets you convert different file formats to and from Avro(-tize) schemas directly from the VS Code explorer context menu.
 The extension will add a new "Convert to" menu item with subitems based on the file type you are working with.
 Below is a guide to what commands are available for which file types and what happens when you select them.

 ### Supported File Types and Available Commands